Cambridge, MA, Feb 2014, -15 deg celsius

-My name is Anirudh Sharma, i like to think of awesome ideas, and build them as well.
-I am a self-learnt designer, carpenter, USB sniffner.
-I also have a thing for magic.
+Anirudh likes to think of awesome ideas, and build them as well.
+He’s a self-learnt designer, carpenter, USB sniffner.
+He also has a thing for magic and illusions.
 Why magic?

-I work at the Fluid Interfaces Group at MIT Media Lab, interdisciplinary research group at Massachusetts Institute of Technology advised by Pattie Maes.
+I work at the Fluid Interfaces Group at MIT Media Lab, at Massachusetts Institute of Technology advised by Prof. Pattie Maes.
 My present area of academic research is ‘ 2D/3D augmentation using transparent displays’.

 I co-founded Ducere in 2011 to make intelligent/sensorial assistive devices for the visually impaired.
 Ducere means ‘to lead’ in latin.
 And got MIT TR35 India ‘Innovator of the year’ award for the same.

-My research papers are accessible on this page(CHI, SIGGRAPH ASIA, ICMI, UIST).
+Some of my research papers are accessible on portfolio page(CHI, SIGGRAPH ASIA, ICMI, UIST).

 I am also awed by what FOSS and hacker culture has been capable of doing to the world in the last decade.It has paved a way so that many can participate, into research, into building their ideas, realizing dreams, and most importantly building a better world around us.
 I am one of those benefited people.